 CPI designs and manufactures a custom NOx Abatement System in one modular package.
-The CONCORD CONOx System is a combined Selective Catalytic Reduction (SCR) system with add-on control for CO or other VOC's in one modular package.
-The CONCORD CONOx System can be economically applied to many industrial and chemical processes where NOx emissions and other pollutants are of concern.
+The CONCORD SCR System is a combined Selective Catalytic Reduction (SCR) system with add-on control for CO or other VOC's in one modular package.
+The CONCORD SCR System can be economically applied to many industrial and chemical processes where NOx emissions and other pollutants are of concern.

-The CONCORD CONOx Removal System engineered to provide +90% NOx removal when operated with an ammonia injection system (dry urea, anhydrous ammonia or aqueous ammonia) and specially designed SCR Catalyst.
+The CONCORD SCR System is engineered to provide +90% NOx removal when operated with an ammonia injection system (dry urea, anhydrous ammonia or aqueous ammonia) and specially designed SCR Catalyst.
 The ammonia will be precisely sparged into the CONCORD reactor and used as a reactant over the SCR Catalyst.
 The resulting emissions will be nitrogen, water, and minimal ammonia (slip).
 One of the flexibility features of the CONCORD System is its ability economically to abate another pollutant such as CO, VOC's, or HAP.
-The CONCORD CONOx Removal System can be fitted to include auxiliary catalyst systems for other pollutants.
-The exhaust from the CONCORD-CONOx Removal System will be used in a Recuperative Heat Exchanger to be used as energy conservation for the incoming gas stream.
+The CONCORD SCR System can be fitted to include auxiliary catalyst systems for other pollutants.
+The exhaust from the CONCORD-SCR System will be used in a Recuperative Heat Exchanger to be used as energy conservation for the incoming gas stream.

 NOx reduction is based on the efficient and safe control of an ammonia reactant over the NOx removal catalyst bed.
 A typical vapor delivery system may include the following components: Unload station, storage tank, pumping/delivery, vaporizer.